codex-academy/Front-end-Field-Guide/technology-and-tools.md

 CSS should be kept in a few, minified, external CSS files.
 Don't use inline style blocks or write inline CSS.
 (There is an exception to this guideline: when your CSS is very, very, small and can be included in the document so that the page has one less HTTP request)

 It can help to use a style guide to keep your code consistent and readable.
-Check your code for errors and complexity using something like [CSS Lint](http://csslint.net/).
+Check your code for errors and complexity using something like [CSS Lint](http://csslint.net/) (there's [an example file](./.csslintrc) in this Guide).
 Use [SMACSS](http://www.smacss.com/) as a guideline for writing your CSS.
 Organise your files into: Base; Layout; (lots of) Modules; States.

 ### Guidelines